Our School Curriculum

 Our curriculum meets the requirements of the Early Years Foundation Stage Curriculum for 0-5 year olds and the National Curriculum for children aged 5-11, but it is responsive to children's interests and specific needs.
 It enables them to progressively develop the range of skills, knowledge and understanding that they need for success in their future lives.

-Children have opportunities to learn outdoors, in our school grounds and beyond, and to take part in growing food and understanding sustainability in a global context.
+We encourage and promote learning outdoors through our school grounds and beyond, and to take part in growing food and understanding sustainability in a global context.
 We have high expectations of children's commitment and effort and value everyone's achievements across all areas of the curriculum, building confidence and self-esteem.

 The National Curriculum